WiseBird/auto_dll_source_maps/README.md

 Demonstration of a problem with AutoDll Webpack Plugin.
-Source maps are not created for dll bundle.
+Chrome throws `Unexpected token` when parsing source maps.